altunixon/wips/lns/altina_ln/ASP-035-Chapter_5_Uncaged_white_wolf.md

   <br/>
 "Was it really necessary to attack with fire?"<br/>
   <br/>
-"Regarding this, think about it, the knight orders are the<br/>
-core of the First Army, hence they are quite prideful.
-Therefore, the chances<br/>
+"Regarding this, think about it, the knight orders are the core of the First Army, hence they are quite prideful.
-of them wanting a fair fight is high, hence using fire on them just come<br/>
-naturally to me."<br/>
+Therefore, the chances of them wanting a fair fight is high, hence using fire on them just come naturally to me."<br/>
   <br/>
 "Looks like what Jerome said was true, how despicable."<br/>
   <br/>
-"I believe that using 1000 knights to chase after 5 people<br/>
-on 3 horses isn’t noble either."<br/>
+"I believe that using 1000 knights to chase after 5 people on 3 horses isn’t noble either."<br/>
   <br/>
 "That… indeed."<br/>
   <br/>